Confidence Girl

-Confidence Girl is a 1952 American crime film written and directed by Andrew L. Stone.
-The film stars Tom Conway, Hillary Brooke, Eddie Marr, John Gallaudet, Jack Kruschen, Dan Riss and Walter Kingsford.
+Confidence Girl is a 1952 American crime film written and directed by Andrew L. Stone and starring Tom Conway and Hillary Brooke.
 It was released on June 20, 1952 by United Artists.

 Plot

-Con man Roger Kingsley convinces the Los Angeles police that, acting as an insurance company's investigator, he can help them apprehend a notorious swindler, a woman named Mary Webb.

-Kingsley sets a trap at a department store and nabs Webb as she steals a mink coat.
-But while the store detective is contacting police, Webb, who is actually Kingsley's girlfriend, is permitted to escape.
+Confidence trickster Roger Kingsley convinces the Los Angeles police that, acting as an insurance company's investigator, he can help them apprehend the notorious swindler Mary Webb.
+Kingsley sets a trap at a department store and nabs Webb as she steals an expensive fur coat.
+While the store detective is contacting police, Kingsley allows Webb, who is actually his girlfriend, to escape.
 However, Kingsley has gained the trust of the police.

-In a second scam, Webb and Kingsley bilk a pawnshop owner out of several thousand dollars.
-She then prepares for their biggest con yet, a stage act at Johnny Gregg's nightclub in which Webb will pose as a clairvoyant.
-Her psychic powers amaze Gregg's customers, but the act is just an elaborate ruse.
+In a second scam, Webb and Kingsley bilk several thousand dollars from a pawnshop owner.
+Webb then prepares for their biggest scam yet, a stage act at a swank nightclub in which she will pose as a clairvoyant.
+Her psychic powers amaze audiences, but the act is just an elaborate ruse.

-The suspicious police set a trap.
-A dentist named Braddock is implicated in a murder, but while trying to save the life of whom she believes to be an innocent man, Webb is tricked into confessing her scam in front of the club's entire audience.
-She and Kingsley are taken to jail.
+The suspicious police set a trap and Webb is tricked into confessing her scam in front of the club's entire audience.
+She and Kingsley are taken into custody.